 The state courts are unlikely to experience any budget relief in the near future.
 Therefore, SJI expects the demand for grant assistance to increase.
-These grants are critical to state and local courts, and this budget request will support these projects, while continuing to use the other larger grant programs to address national court issues, such as opioids and human trafficking.
+These grants are critical to state and local courts, and this budget request will support these projects, while continuing to use the other larger grant programs to address national court issues, such as opioids, mental health, COVID-19 response and recovery, and human trafficking.